keyadobriyal/Applied-DataScience-Capstone-Project/README.md

 -Insights into the data by applying some basic statistical analysis and data visualization, was targetted to see directly how variables might be related to each other.
 - Finer levels of detail by splitting the data into groups defined by categorical variables or factors in your data.

+**Dataset:**

+All dataset used and generated during the course are presented as csv files

-**Juputer Source Code covering all 8 modules** Presented here are all 8 jupyter files along with soloutions as part of evaluation.
+**Juputer Source Code covering all 8 modules**

+Presented here are all 8 jupyter files along with soloutions as part of evaluation.

 **Powerpoint and Presentation Deck**

 The presentation slide deck is saved as KeyaDobriyal-Data-Science-Capstone.pdf The original presentation slide deck is saved as Keyadobriyal-Data-Science-Capstone-Original.pdf